-President’s Postdoctoral Fellowship Program
+President’s Postdoctoral Award Program

 Award: The award includes a salary starting at approximately $50,760 depending on field and experience, benefits including health insurance and paid vacation/sick leave, and up to $5,000 for research-related and program travel expenses.
 Each award is for a minimum of 12-months and may be renewable for an additional term upon demonstration of academic/research productivity.

-Chancellor’s Postdoctoral Fellowship Program
+Chancellor’s Postdoctoral Award Program